chris1984/fog-testing/README.md

 vcenter_folder: Folder path to VM
 vcenter_vm_name: VM name
 vcenter_snapshot_name: Name of snapshot to revert back to upon finish
+update_foreman: Put true if you want to perform a yum update * and then an installer run with the --upgrade flag
+install_foreman: Put true if you want to perform a fresh install of Foreman and laydown the configs/databases instead of using a snapshot
+vm_timeout: 567 # Configurable timeout for waiting before starting more VM creation tasks
 ```

 ## Example Playbook